Standardized Validation Rule API¶

 This method is optional.
 A rule can decide to implement it if nothing in cerberus meets its needs.
 It can also be used to override a cerberus rule.

-If this method is implemented, then the get_schema_keys
+If this method is implemented, then the get_schema_keys method

 should only return one key.
 This is for ease of implementation since